Posterior contraction and uncertainty quantification for the multivariate spike-and-slab LASSO: Asymptotic theory of mSSL

-To bound $\Pi(\mathcal{A}_2|\mathcal{A}_1)$ we used a very similar strategy as the one on $\Omega$ and adopt the workflow in \citet{shen2022cgSSL} and \citet{Ning2020}.
+To bound $\Pi(\mathcal{A}_2|\mathcal{A}_1)$ we used a very similar strategy as the one on $\Omega$.
 We can also show that mass on L1 norm ball serves as a lower bound similar to that of $\Omega$.
 Using the definition of KL divergence and variance, the event $\mathcal{A}_2$ can be written as